Feb 9, 2021

 I heard that new products are made just by mixing various mediums together.
-I’m assuming the risk for accidentally concocting a toxic mix is pretty low.
+I’m assuming the risk of accidentally concocting a toxic mix is pretty low.

 Ok.
 Let’s start.
-I used pieces of card stock so that I can later use them for artist trading cards - I’m addicted to making them.
+I used pieces of card stock so that I could later use them for artist trading cards - I’m addicted to making them.

 I used a sponge brush and pounced the gesso to cover the whole design and piece of card stock.

 Here‘s what it looked like after I pulled off the stencil.
-Don’t forget to clean your stencils afterwards.
-I use a toothbrush when I rinse mine off.
+Don’t forget to clean your stencils afterward.
+I use a toothbrush when I rinse mine.

 ‘And then I let it dry.